mdbloice/Pyrea/README.md

 The package will be extended to allow for any custom Pyrea structures to be optimised using a genetic algorithm.

 # Compilation of HC Fused C++ Code
 To use the HC Fused method you may need to compile the source code yourself if binaries are not available for your operating system.
+HC Fused has been implemented in C++, see the `HC_fused_cpp_opt6.cpp` source file for more details.

 Pre-compiled binaries are available for Linux and have been tested using Linux only.
 The instructions below pertain to Linux only.
 For Windows please consult <https://docs.python.org/3.5/library/ctypes.html#loading-shared-libraries>.

-To compile HC Fused first create a shared library (dynamic library) execute the following on the command line:
+To compile HC Fused (and then create a shared library/dynamic library) execute the following on the command line:

 ```bash
 $ gcc -c -fPIC HC_fused_cpp_opt6.cpp